Internet Audio: True Peak Compliance …

 Notice the ISP in this image lifted from an MP3 wave form.
 The original source file was peak normalized to -0.1 dBFS and exhibited no signs of clipping.

-You can also avoid ISP’s by using a compliant Limiter and setting the digital ceiling accordingly.
-During source file playback this type of limiter will detect when ISP’s may occur in the encoded MP3.
-This allows the operator to set the digital ceiling for the source as high as possible prior to encoding.
+You can also avoid ISP’s by using a compliant ITU Limiter and setting the ceiling accordingly.
+During source file encoding this type of limiter will detect when ISP’s may occur in the encoded MP3.

 -paul.